-I made this cake for my boyfriend’s birthday and I think he was pretty pleased with it.
+I made this cake for a friend’s birthday and I think they were pretty pleased with it.
 I normally make cupcakes because I’ve never been a big fan of cake myself, but after I was done putting it all together there was a little feeling of accomplishment.
-Happy birthday Dragos!

 I looked so many places for a little Bilbo Baggins or Gandalf figurine to top the cake with, but the only thing I could find was on Amazon (and I hate paying for shipping, plus I was last-minute with that).
 There ended up being some Lego pieces from The Hobbit with Bilbo Baggins holding a sword and ring, plus Golum holding a fish.
 Worked pretty well in the end!